 About the Subzero Research Lab

-The Subzero Research Lab is one of only a few specialized facilities in the world dedicated to snow science and other cold research.
+The Subzero Research Laboratory is one of only a few specialized facilities in the world dedicated to snow science and other cold research.
 Occupying 2,700 square feet in MSU's Cobleigh Hall, the lab includes eight cold rooms, three low-temperature biological incubators and a variety of other unique capabilities.

 The lab, originally called the Subzero Science and Engineering Research Facility, was established in 2008 after MSU professors Ed Adams in civil engineering and John Priscu in land resources and environmental sciences wrote a proposal for a state-of-the-art suite of laboratories that could be used to study the effects of the cold on projects across many scientific disciplines.
 The proposal,endorsed by cold scientists around the world, ultimately secured $2 million, chiefly from the National Science Foundation and the Murdock Charitable Trust.